 Personal boundaries are like an invisible “no trespassing” sign that helps to create your personal, emotional, and mental space.
 Healthy boundaries are crucial for our safety, health, and wellbeing.

 What is a personal boundary?

-A boundary is a personal and practical limit which defines you and protects you.
+A boundary is a personal and practical limit that defines you and protects you.
 It also determines how much you allow others to enter your life and how much you expand your sense of self when it comes to relationships.
-“Setting boundaries is an important part of establishing one’s identity and is a crucial aspect of mental health and well-being.” explains psychologist Joaquín Selva, Bc.S.
+Establishing personal boundaries is important for your mental and emotional well-being.

 Setting healthy boundaries

 “Healthy boundaries are a crucial component of self-care,” adds Joaquín Selva, Bc.S.
 Respecting the boundaries of others and setting boundaries for yourself is very important for healthy relationships and stable mental and emotional wellbeing.
 However, it can often be easier said than done.

 Whether you want to be more assertive at work or establish healthy boundaries with your spouse or family members, you must set healthy rules and communicate your boundaries to navigate through relationships.